gamemanual0/gm0/source/docs/appendix/glossary.rst

             Blue Loctite (removable, in red tube), Red Loctite (permament, in blue tube)

+    Master link
+        The master link is a piece of metal that acts as the connector piece for chain.
+        The link comprises one side of a chain link, and the other side is a special single-sided link piece which accomodates the master link.
+The master link may be removed easily to allow the chain to be shortened or lengthened.
+        However, because it is removable, it is not very reliable and can break off.

     Mecanum Wheel
         Mecanum wheels are a special type of wheel that enable maneuverability and holonomic strafing as opposed to traditional wheels.